Credit scores (or ‘ratings’) are used by financial institutions like banks and lenders to decide whether or not to lend you money.

 Who calculates my credit score?

 Credit scores are calculated by credit reference agencies.
-There are three in the UK: Callcredit, Equifax and Experian.
+There are three in the UK: TransUnion (which was previously called CallCredit), Equifax and Experian.
 These companies gather and record information about your credit history, and use it to calculate your credit score.

 Lenders will ask one or more of these agencies for information about you, to help decide whether they’re willing to lend you money.